How to spot and avoid romance scams

 - You perform a reverse image search of their profile photo and it seems to belong to someone else

 Dating websites and apps can be useful tools for meeting someone new.
 It’s wise, though, to be careful when communicating with potential romantic interests.
 Here are some things which may help you avoid being scammed:

 - Don’t share personal details

 If you share personal information like your full name, date of birth and home address with a stranger, you may not know what they’ll do with it.
 Try not to share personal details online with people whom you already know, either – you may end up sending it to a fraudster pretending to be them.
 You should also be careful when picking your user name on dating websites – don’t include personal information like your location (for example, ‘JaneFromLondon’).

 - Don’t send or receive money

-Avoid sending money to or receiving it from anyone you’ve met online, not matter how convincing their story is.
+Do not send or receive money from anyone you’ve met online, no matter how convincing their story is.
 This applies to cash as well as your bank account, credit card or other financial details.
 If the request is coming from someone you think you know, check with them offline to ensure that it’s really them.